Amcache ProgramId explained: the 44-character application identity

 You found a suspicious row in *_UnassociatedFileEntries.csv.
 Its ProgramId is 0006fa0b2a9f8a4eb9d7c81e8b1f3c5d3e2a0000ffff.

-Look up the same ProgramId in *_AssociatedFileEntries.csv and in the parent application catalogue (the registry's Root\InventoryApplication\<ProgramId> key, or the equivalent CSV if your parser emits one).
-You typically get:
+Look up the same ProgramId in *_AssociatedFileEntries.csv and in the parent application catalogue (Root\InventoryApplication\<ProgramId>, or the equivalent CSV your parser emits).
+You get:

 • The application's display name and publisher.